 - More practice

-- At the end of the year a student will have had double the amount of time in that class than a traditional schedule
+- At the end of the year a student has had double the amount of time in that class than a traditional schedule

 - Students get distracted